 A powerful blend of murder mystery and romance set in the Ottoman Court

 The naked body of a young English woman washes up in the Bosphorus wearing a pendant inscribed with the tughra, the Sultan's seal, found only on possessions of the imperial household.
-The Turkish magistrate Kamil Pasha sets out to find the killer but encounters a web of obstacles and links to the killing of an English woman.
+The Turkish magistrate Kamil Pasha sets out to find the killer, but encounters a web of obstacles and links to the earlier killing of another English woman.

 A gripping tale of murder in 19th-century Istanbul - DAILY EXPRESS 23.02.07

 in her highly accomplished first novel Jenny White, whose subject is Turkish society and politics, steers a clever course between action and background...A neat mystery and persuasive portrait of credible people is joined seamlessly onto a fascinating portrait of Turkey at a time of fateful transition. - LITERARY REVIEW (May 2006) - Jessica Mann

 White clearly understands the culture and the period in profound detail...
 It's rare to find a writer with such a passion for authenticity who can still serve up a compelling story - THE INDEPENDENT ON SUNDAY 18.03.07

 ?A remarkable piece of fiction?This is a fast-paced read with a breathless, page-turning pace, and a sense of mounting tension?written in gorgeously sensuous language?As well as being a gripping thriller, The Sultan?s Seal is a knowledgeable portrayal of life in 19th-century Turkey, as it struggles to find a middle road between traditional Eastern values and the modern attitudes of the West? - WATERSTONES BOOKS QUARTERLY